JBJamesBrownJB/nova-modelling/README.md

 The model quantifies these complexities:

-- Essential complexity is captured in the JTBD interactions (READ=1, UPDATE=3, WRITE=5)
+- Essential complexity is captured in the Goal interactions (READ=1, UPDATE=3, WRITE=5)
 - Accidental complexity is represented by the TOIL_FACTOR (default 1.8, representing an 80/20 split)
 - Each Data node adds a base complexity cost (default 10) for building and maintaining its API